This article is part of the following categories:

 How are nominations announced?

-So that members can carefully consider the candidates, it is wise to announce the names and a brief bio of the nominees in advance of the election meeting.
+It’s wise to announce the names and a brief bio of the nominees in advance of the election meeting so that members can carefully consider the candidates.
 You can send an email to your members, list the nominees in your newsletter, post the names on a bulletin board, etc.

-Yes, Robert’s Rules of Order allows nominations from the floor.
+While it’s fine to ask parents to indicate their interest, we recommend that you still allow nominations from the floor the day of the election, as allowed by Robert’s Rules of Order.
 This means that people can be nominated right up until the time that the members are ready to vote.
 Using standard parliamentary procedure, the members must move to “close nominations” before the vote begins.
-Until nominations are formally closed, new nominees can be added, even if it’s a member who seems to have come out of nowhere.
+New nominees can be added until the nomination period formally closes, even if it’s a member who seems to have come out of nowhere.
+There’s no reason to prevent people who want to help from seeking an office, no matter when they make that decision.

 Should our candidates give a speech or debate one another?

-Even in large PTOs, officers are not elected based on a platform or a particular point of view.
-So there really is no need for a formal campaign or debate.
-However, to ensure that the election is more than just a popularity contest, it is good practice to have the nominees introduce themselves at the election meeting.
+Even in large PTOs, officers aren’t elected based on a platform or a particular point of view.
+So there’s really no need for a formal campaign or debate.
+However, to ensure that the election is more than just a popularity contest, it’s good practice to have the nominees introduce themselves at the election meeting.
 Nominees should share why they want to be elected, highlights of their PTO service, and any special skills they bring to the PTO.

 Electing and Voting on PTO Officers